demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 ### No incoming mirroring

-If the issue occur with incoming mirroring, then there’s either an issue with connecting to the remote and retrieving the information from or there are issues with the mapper and updating the incident.
+There’s either an issue with connecting to the remote and retrieving the information from or there are issues with the mapper and updating the incident.

-To ensure the issue is not related to the remote, try to run `get-remote-data` command from the specific incident’s war room.
+1. Try to run `get-remote-data` command from the specific incident’s war room.
 You can also add the debug-mode=true to try and get extra information about the issue (error, response code).
-To ensure the issue is not related to the mapper, double check that the mapper is indeed configured and contains the expected field.
+2. Try to ensure the issue is not related to the mapper, double check that the mapper is indeed configured and contains the expected field.

 ### No outgoing mirroring

-If the issue occur with outgoing mirroring, then the issue is either the change is not detected in XSOAR/XSIAM side, or it is not received on the other side.
-To ensure the issue is not related to the connection with the other side, most integrations has a manual command that does the same (update incident fields in the remote) if the integration you’re using has some command, try to run it and see if it trigger changes in the remote.
+There’s either an issue where the change is not detected in XSOAR/XSIAM side, or it is not received on the other side.

-Also, in some integrations, like Microsoft for example, writing to the remote require more permissions, try to make sure your instance has all the required permissions to write to the remote.
-To ensure the issue is not with the modification mechanism, try to run update-remote-system command from the specific incident’s war room.
+1. Ensure the issue is not with the modification mechanism, try to run update-remote-system command from the specific incident’s war room.
 You can also add the debug-mode=true to try and get extra information about the issue (error, response code).
+2. Ensure the instance has  permissions to the remote

 ### Failing when working with custom mapper

 Make sure the custom mapper has all the required mirroring incident fields - dbotMirrorDirection, dbotMirrorId, and dbotMirrorInstance.
-Ensure they are mapped correctly, you can use the [mirroring integration guide](https://xsoar.pan.dev/docs/integrations/mirroring_integration) for further assistance.
+Ensure they are mapped correctly, you can use the [mirroring integration guide](https://XSOAR.pan.dev/docs/integrations/mirroring_integration) for further assistance.

 ### Mirroring doesn’t work after switching to a new mapper in the integration configuration